 Contact the Vermont Police Academy at 802-483-6228.
 Standard Phase One registration packet required.

-This course will begin the applicant’s journey towards part-time certification as a police officer by the Vermont Criminal Justice Training Council.
-Upon successful completion, the participant will be granted a provisional part-time certification and have law enforcement authority only in the presence of a fully certified police officer until successful completion of Phase Two and Three.
+This course will begin the applicant’s journey towards certification as a police officer by the Vermont Criminal Justice Training Council.
+Upon successful completion, the participant will be granted a provisional certification and have law enforcement authority only in the presence of a fully certified police officer until successful completion of Phase Two and Three.
 Details of this process are covered by Rule 22 and outlined below:

 The Vermont Criminal Justice Training Council, through administrative rules, has set forth the following requirements and minimum standards for part-time law enforcement officer certification: